ChamiLamelas/hitme-grading/README.md

 * The `reset_assignment.sh` script (found in the same place as `setup_assignment.sh`) can be used to wipe a backup and hitme database if this is really needed.

 ## Changelog

+### 4/19/2024
+- Cleaned up help description for 0 argument commands (e.g. `hitme`, `viewprogress`)
+- Cleaned up tabular printing in `viewprogress`, `totalprogress`.
+- Added option to show the completed counts per assignment for a TA with `totalprogress UTLN`.

 ### 4/18/2024
 - Update vulnerabilities